knispeja/knispeja.github.io/blog.md

 ## June 2020: Word Games
 I've been playing with the idea of developing a procedurally generated roguelike where word games serve as the primary gameplay mechanic, e.g. anagrams or word searches.
 I spent a week or so working on a data structure that can efficiently serve a random word of a given length and complexity so that the difficulty of the game can increase as the player progresses.
 I loaded [SCOWL (spell checker oriented word lists)](http://wordlist.aspell.net/) into it for now and it actually works quite well, despite it not being the primary purpose for those word lists.

-Here's a small demo of the "anagram gate" system I have working already, that was procedurally generated with a very basic algorithm.
+[Here's a small demo](https://www.dropbox.com/s/0szfblc2qncnwtb/Vocabula-Aug2020.zip?dl=0) (Windows, 18MB) of the "anagram gate" system I have working already, that was procedurally generated with a very basic algorithm.
+Example gif of the basic gameplay below.

 ![vocabula anagram gates](resources/blog/vocabula/vocabula-demo.gif)